etiennepalos/Research/README.md

 ## ABOUT

-I am currently a senior undergraduate at [UNAM](https://www.unam.mx/) working on my Bachelor's thesis in the field of Computational Materials Physics as a ***CONACyT Scholar (SNI III Research Assistant)***.
 Starting this fall 2020, I will begin my Ph.D. studies at the [Department of Chemistry and Biochemistry at UC San Diego](https://chemistry.ucsd.edu/), where I will work under [Professor Francesco Paesani](http://paesanigroup.ucsd.edu/index.html) as a recipient of the ***Alfred P. Sloan Graduate Fellowship.***

+Graduated from [UNAM](https://www.unam.mx/) this year (2020).
+I completed my thesis in the field of Computational Materials Physics as a ***CONACyT Scholar (SNI III Research Assistant)***, under Dr. Jonathan Guerrero Sánchez.

 ## RESEARCH
 ### Research Interets
-Quantum Chemistry + Condensed Matter Physics + Materials Science
+Chemical Physics + Condensed Matter Physics

 ### Research at UNAM